-In this stage, people with Alzheimer’s retain some insight into their situation, but are getting more and more confused and forgetful.
+In this stage, people living with Alzheimer’s disease retain some insight into their situation, but are getting more and more confused and forgetful.
 They may begin to lose language skills, have trouble handling money and paying bills, forget once-familiar tasks and have some personality changes.

 One woman Troxel worked with said her mother was “fighting the battle” during this stage.
 She knew what was happening and fought to keep her independence.

 During this stage it was tough for the family to manage issues around driving and money management, but with honest and caring communication the mother finally accepted their help.

 People in early-stage dementia can retain enough function to sometimes hide their cognitive issues from family and friends.
 However, that becomes more challenging in the middle stage as memory loss and confusion become more apparent.
 Dad may forget or not recognize family and friends, repeat himself often, and have problems sequencing tasks like putting on clothes in the wrong order.
 He begins to lose independence.
 It is no longer safe for him to live alone and manage his own affairs.